shaloo/docs.arcana/docs/faq/ca/faq.md

     and use the {{config.extra.arcana.company_name}} CA wallet in the context of any [[ca-stack-wallet|supported app, chains and tokens]].

+??? an-faq "How does chain abstraction protocol decide which chain to source the tokens from?"

+    Consider a wallet balance:

+    Optimism: 1 ETH
+    Arbitrum: 1 ETH
+    Scroll:  0 ETH

+    User Intent: Spend 0.5 ETH on Scroll

+    The selection of source chains and tokens for a chain abstracted transaction is governed by the following logic:

+    * Source chains are sorted by token balance (descending order)
+    * Chains with the same balance are sorted by gas price (ascending order)

+    If multiple chains have the same balance, the one with lower gas price will be picked up to source the tokens.

+    The protocol selects the first chain in the sorted list.
+If its balance isn’t enough to cover the transaction amount and gas on the destination chain, it automatically uses the next chain(s) as needed.

 ## CA SDK

 ??? an-faq "How do I fix the polyfill issues right after import statement when integrating React and Vite app with the {{config.extra.arcana.ca_sdk_name}}?"